 For a preliminary presentation of the data we’ve collected, see our PowerPoint presentation.

-With respect to study focus item #1, we will complete our field studies and begin in-depth analysis of over 14,000 data points that define mapped locations of banded male and female SWFL in terms of preferred perch height, preferred prey capture height, preference for sun or shade, and preferred resting height.
+With respect to study focus item #1, we have completed field studies and begun in-depth analysis of over 14,000 data points that define mapped locations of banded male and female SWFL in terms of preferred perch height, preferred prey capture height, preference for sun or shade, and preferred resting height.

-To the point of focus item #2, we will attempt to visit all of the California sites where the SWFL has been documented as a breeder since 1990, focusing especially on an analysis of the micro-habitats that occur at each, especially the examination of the presence/absence status of the habitats favored by female SWFL and those preferred by males of the species.
+To the point of focus item #2, we have visited numerous California sites where the SWFL had been historically documented as a breeder since 1980, focusing especially on an analysis of the micro-habitats that occur at each, especially the examination of the presence/absence status of the habitats favored by female SWFL and those preferred by males of the species.

 Our results may help to explain why virtually every habitat restoration or creation attempt in support of recovery of the SWFL, which is typically based on a very general riparian habitat model, has failed to foster a SWFL breeding population.
 What we have found so far is that restored or created habitats typically mimic the habits we’ve been finding to be characteristic of males only of the species.
 Our theory is that in failing to create the micro-habitats characteristic of SWFL females, those projects have failed not because of a lack of quality but due to a failure to address the species’ needs.